 Negative Product Targeting

 In addition to targeting specific ASINs that convert well for your ads, you can negatively target ASINs that perform poorly.
-This can help save brands money as they won’t be paying for clicks on ASINs that don’t convert or are highly irrelevant for their products:
+This can help save brands money as they won’t be paying for clicks on ASINs that don’t convert or are highly irrelevant for their products.

 If you’re running Sponsored Products Ads on Amazon (and if you sell on Amazon, you should be running these ads) we recommend adding Product & Category level targeting to your overall strategy as soon as possible.
 Using the search term report to find and target converting ASINs will help you stand out from the competition as we enter the busy Q4 buying season on Amazon.
+If you’re looking to dive in more, check out our complete guide to Search Term Isolation.